 Workshop sessions on legal issues and practical matters

-You can find presentation slides of selected talks in the respective session describtions of this year's agenda.
+You can find presentation slides of selected talks in the respective session describtions of 2017's agenda.